KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 ### Further Considerations

 I covered many points that may come up during use of this blending.
-However, in the interest of keeping a semblance of brevity, there is a lot that I didn't cover or elaborate on.
+However in the interest of keeping a semblance of brevity, there is a lot that I didn't cover or elaborate on.
 I may explore some of these in the future.

 - Configurable biome map generation
 - Adjusting the result to respect biome altitude boundaries (e.g. land/sea at sealevel)